l3af-project/l3af-arch/planning/chaining_enhancements.md

 ### XDP

 As of Linux kernel 5.10, the kernel and libxdp have the ability to chain eBPF programs using a multi-program "dispatcher."
-A formal specificaiton for doing so is found [here](https://github.com/xdp-project/xdp-tools/blob/master/lib/libxdp/protocol.org).
+A formal specification for doing so is found [here](https://github.com/xdp-project/xdp-tools/blob/master/lib/libxdp/protocol.org).
 This would allow for L3AF to completely manage the chaining of eBPF programs that do not require any chain-specific logic themselves.
 However, in order for this to happen, a Go libxdp implementation is needed.

 Visually, this proposed solution would look like this:

 ![L3AF XDP dispatcher chaining](../images/L3AF_xdp_dispatcher_chaining.png)

-L3AFD would interface directly with libxdp to determine the execution order of the eBPF kernel programs.
+L3AFD would interface directly with libxdp to set the execution order of the eBPF kernel programs.

 Userspace eBPF programs could still be run to interface with their respective kernel programs.
 We would like to migrate these userspace programs from C to Go (now that there are good Go eBPF libraries available), but that migration is beyond the scope of this document.